ErpNetDocs/tech/modules/crm/pos/fiscal-receipt-template.md

      "This is text"<br>
      "+++++++++++++more text"

-     And the length of each row depends on the cash register's capabilities. <br>
+     The length of each row depends on the cash register's capabilities. <br><br>

 6. When you're ready building your fiscal receipt template, click **Save and reload**.